 Amino Acids

-Alanine (Ala) is a nonessential amino acid that plays a key role in the body's metabolism.
-It is involved in transferring nitrogen from peripheral tissues to the liver and supports glucose production during fasting.
-Alanine is naturally synthesized in the body and is also present in a variety of dietary sources, making it readily available for essential bodily functions.
+Alanine (Ala) is a nonessential amino acid that plays an important role in the body's metabolism.
+It helps transfer nitrogen from peripheral tissues to the liver and supports glucose production during fasting.
+Alanine is naturally produced in the body and is also found in many dietary sources, making it readily available for vital bodily functions.

 Arginine is an important amino acid that supports blood flow, wound healing, and immune system function.
 It plays a key role in producing nitric oxide, a molecule that relaxes and widens blood vessels to improve circulation.
 Arginine is naturally found in foods like red meat, poultry, fish, dairy, nuts, and legumes.
 It is also commonly used in supplements by bodybuilders and athletes to promote muscle growth.

-Asparagine is an amino acid that supports brain function and helps maintain nervous system balance.
-It plays a key role in protein building and amino acid synthesis.
-Found in foods like dairy, beef, poultry, eggs, fish, and asparagus, asparagine contributes importantly to brain health and mood regulation.
+Asparagine is an amino acid that supports brain function and helps maintain the balance of the nervous system.
+It plays a crucial role in protein synthesis and amino acid production.
+Present in foods such as dairy, beef, poultry, eggs, fish, and asparagus, asparagine significantly contributes to brain health and mood regulation.

 Aspartic acid is an amino acid that supports brain health and hormone production.
 It plays a key role in hormone synthesis and release, while also aiding nervous system function.
 Found naturally in foods like poultry, eggs, cheese, and asparagus, aspartic acid is often used in supplements by athletes to boost performance.
 Maintaining adequate levels helps support energy production and hormonal balance.